pingswept/me30-website/content/logistics/projects.md

 ### Materials each team will be given ###

 * A load cell (actually, one per team member, but you only need one)
-* A steel bar, approximately 12.5 x 3.2 x 460 mm, easily stiff enough to lift the payload, with a little hook in the end
+* A steel bar, approximately 12.5 x 3.2 x 460 mm, easily stiff enough to carry the payload, with a little hook in the end

 **Project planning resource:** We suggest discussing this [list of P5 planning questions](https://tufts.box.com/s/hlqcn23zkwx6yiuc023vse852xru5tlf) with your team.